As William Shakespeare once wrote, "To be or not to be, that is the question." Marketers have a similar classic debate: gated versus ungated content.

 As an inbound marketer, you know that providing value is of the utmost importance.

-Your content offers shouldn't just be a long blog post.
+Your content offer shouldn't be a quick blog post.
 Instead, your gated content should provide actionable, valuable content.

 When your content provides true value, it gives your audience an incentive to fill out that form and give you their contact information.